docker/docs/engine/context/aci-integration.md

 > **Note**
 >
-> If there is a need to change the subscription and create a new context you will have to execute `docker login azure` again.
+> If you need to change the subscription and create a new context, you must execute the `docker login azure` command again.

 ### Run a container